Virgin Money London Marathon 2019

 If you have any questions, please get in touch on 0300 3009 918 (01 895 1850 if you’re in Ireland), or firstname.lastname@example.org.

 Setting up and sharing a Virgin Money Giving or JustGiving page is a great way to kick off your fundraising and make it easier for friends online to sponsor you.
 You can also find more helpful information, flyers and buttons to help you promote and personalise your page.

 Social media posts

-If I register to use my ballot place for the RNLI, how much money do I have to pledge to raise?
+If I run for the RNLI, how much money do I have to raise?

 There is no minimum fundraising amount for RNLI ballot place runners - we’re extremely grateful for whatever money you can raise.
 In previous years, ballot place runners have raised around £200-£1,000 each.

 Charity place runners have a minimum fundraising pledge of £2,300 excluding Gift Aid.
 We recommend using one of the online fundraising pages to make accepting sponsorship money easier for you.
 Please use the links below to automatically allocate the funds to the RNLI.

 To use our sponsorships forms or find additional fundraising ideas see the ‘fundraising resources’ tab.

 What support will I receive if I run for the RNLI?

 Once you’ve registered or been allocated a charity place, we’ll support you through your London Marathon journey.
 Before the big day, you’ll receive training, fundraising and media tips by email, access to training videos, a fundraising T-shirt, cheer gear for your supporters and a RNLI running vest.
 On the big day, you’ll be boosted by our two cheering stations and invited to attend the RNLI post-race reception, where you can enjoy a massage and refreshments.